Open-closed Deligne-Mumford field theories: geometric foundations: Extensions of Thom forms

-where $\hat{I}_k$ is obtained from $I$ by removing the $k$'th element, and $i_{I}\cl \Omega^*_{cv}(E|_{M_{\hat{I}_k}}) \rightarrow \Omega^*_{cv}(E|_{M_I})$ is induced by the inclusion map $M_I \hookrightarrow M_{\hat{I}_k}$. \end{definition} \begin{lemma} The differential $d$ is exact in degrees $p \leq \rank(E)$. \end{lemma} \begin{proof} This follows directly from the Thom isomorphism theorem applied to $E|_{M_I}$. \end{proof} Unlike in the case of \v{C}ech cohomology (where one uses open covers), some more work is needed to show the following lemma. \begin{lemma} The differential $\delta$ is exact in all degrees, including $q = -1$, where $\delta$ is just given by restricting from $M$ to the $M_i$. \end{lemma} In order to show this, we first prove the result locally, generalising \cite[Lemma~2]{Kott}.
+\begin{lemma} The differential $d$ is exact in degrees $p \leq \rank(E)$. \end{lemma} \begin{proof} This follows directly from the Thom isomorphism theorem applied to $E|_{M_I}$. \end{proof} Unlike in the case of \v{C}ech cohomology (where one uses open covers), some more work is needed to show the following lemma. \begin{lemma} The differential $\delta$ is exact in all degrees, including $q = -1$, where $\delta$ is just given by restricting from $M$ to the $M_i$. \end{lemma} In order to show this, we first prove the result locally, generalising \cite[Lemma~2]{Kott}.

 \begin{lemma} Suppose $M = \bR^n \times Y$ for some smooth manifold $Y$ and that $H_i \subset \bR^n$ is a linear subspace (not necessarily of codimension 1) for each $i\in\cI$.
 Assume $M_i = H_i \times Y$ and let $E \rightarrow Y$ be any vector bundle.
 Then the differential $\delta$ is exact on $C^{*,*}(\{H_i \times Y\}, \pi^*E)$, where $\pi\cl \bR^n \times Y \rightarrow Y$ is the projection. \end{lemma}